 Is This Workout For Your Feelings What American Women Need Right Now?

-Taryn Toomey’s The Class is a mix of yelling, cardio, and crystal healing (if you can afford it).

-“This is a mediation, just with your body,” begins fitness instructor Taryn Toomey in her deep, gravelly voice, reminiscent of Kathleen Turner.
+“This is a meditation, just with your body,” begins fitness instructor Taryn Toomey in her deep, gravelly voice, reminiscent of Kathleen Turner.
 “Feel what your mind is trying to tell you.”

 I am in The Class, billed as a “cathartic mind-body experience” by founder Toomey, who is leading the session in her Tribeca studio.
 The airy space is outfitted with marble counters, soothing neutral palettes, modern gold-plated fixtures, and wood floors embedded with a layer of rose quartz crystals.

 Tunes by Florence and the Machine and The XX set the pace of The Class’s routines.
-As instructed, I am squatting and breathing deeply as a chorus of Luluelemon-clad attendees repeatedly shout, “Huh!” in unison.
+As instructed, I am squatting and breathing deeply as a chorus of Lululemon-clad attendees repeatedly shout, “Huh!” in unison.
 These affluent working women are using sound to (Toomey claims) harness and release energy, treating the class’s mix of cardio exercises, body conditioning, yoga, and meditation as a sort of therapy session.
 As they perform the repetitive movements, their guttural noises almost sound like a battle cry that translates, roughly, to “I am overstressed, hear me roar!”

 From there, the women morph themselves into winged positions, their arms outstretched.
 They breathe heavily, eyes closed, as their leader uses phrases like “rise up” in lieu of “stand.”